mjauvo/LoanSharking/README.md

 # LoanSharking
 A tiny 'tongue-in-cheek' application which demonstrates the utilization of a database with Java and which was a programming lab assignment during B.Sc studies.

 This application keeps track of loans that are owed to various crime bosses, i.e. "Godfathers".
-The application shows the following info:
+The application shows the following info.

 ### Godfathers